 Spinning can be highly demanding on your cardio-respiratory and musculoskeletal system.
 Pilates, on the other hand, focuses on developing stability of the core (muscles of the abdomen, lower back, and hips), and improving posture, respiration, flexibility, strength and muscle control.

 As such, Pilates helps to improve your posture and stability on the bike.
 It will help you to properly engage your core in the rounded forward position without pain in your shoulders or back.
 Pilates training that strengthens and extend your upper back will keep your chest open and shoulders back to allow deep inhales and exhales even during the hardest parts of the spinning class.
 Lower body exercises in Pilates will help you build stronger muscles that are used most in spinning and protect your knee joints.

 Oh, and all the light stretching in Pilates?
 That will help to address tightness throughout your hips and legs, giving your muscles the much-needed relief after a spinning session.

 Research on exercise adherence indicates that many individuals drop out of exercise programs because they become bored or injured.
 Since variety is the spice of life, the mixed marriage of spin class and pilates provides a cross-training that will motivate you to stick to your fitness regime by reducing the incidence of injury and making you feel less bored.
 So, what are you waiting for?

 LUMA is a proud partner of TRIBE, Bangkok’s high energy, community-driven pay-as-you-go fitness centre.
 If you are in search of an awesome, low impact aerobic workout that really burns calories, why not try for a spinning class?
-Be sure to check the packages available as LUMA member is entitled to exclusive rates at TRIBE.
-So make the best of your chance to be in a tribe that will feed your eager fitness goal!
+Make the best of your chance to be in a tribe that will feed your eager fitness goal!